rk5415154/Full-Stack-Web-Development/README.md

 # Full Stack Web and Multiplatform Mobile App Development Specialization

-Here are the in-class projects for [*Full Stack Web and Multiplatform Mobile App Development Specialization*](https://www.coursera.org/specializations/full-stack-mobile-app-development) on Coursera.

 > **Introduction:** The first two courses in this Specialization cover front-end frameworks: Bootstrap 4 and Angular.
 You’ll also learn to create hybrid mobile applications, using the Ionic framework, Cordova and NativeScript.
 On the server side, you’ll learn to implement NoSQL databases using MongoDB, work within a Node.js environment and Express framework, and communicate to the client side through a RESTful API.
 Learners enrolling in this Specialization are expected to have prior working knowledge of HTML, CSS and JavaScript.*

 This specialization builds a series of websites for a fictional restaurant conFusion based on serveral different platforms and tools.